Last Updated on

 Chickens can form part of a healthy garden, where their primary purpose is to provide fresh eggs and pest control.
 Garden chickens have an insatiable appetite for slugs and grub, which they will consume all day.
 They also provide manure for the compost pile and can till the ground for you in preparation for planting.

-Raising chickens can be mean and exhausting especially when you don’t have the right tools and materials for it.
+But chickens can be mean and raising them can be exhausting, especially when you don’t have the right tools and materials for it.